Ibizugbe/hello-react-front-end-1/README.md

 # hello-react-front-end
-> This is a front end application which fetch data from another backend app and display data from the API
+> This is a front end application which fetch data from another backend application and display data from the API

 ## Built With